APSA Abstract Submission Guidelines

 The corresponding author for each abstract will be notified of the status of their abstracts via e-mail by December 31, 2020.
 It is the responsibility of the corresponding author to notify the rest of the team.

-Authors of accepted abstracts in the Plenary, Scientific and Quick Shot sessions are encouraged to submit a manuscript for publication in the APSA edition of the Journal of Pediatric Surgery via the regular APSA channels.
+Authors of accepted abstracts in the Plenary and Scientific sessions are encouraged to submit a manuscript for publication in the APSA edition of the Journal of Pediatric Surgery via the regular APSA channels.
 Video abstracts and posters, except those identified as candidates for the Quality Award, are not eligible for manuscript submission.
-Additional information will be provided in February 2019.
+Additional information will be provided in February 2020.